JANET SELF Presents transformations: The Creativity of Change (April 2025)

 Linda Grebmeier Presents Play Things (July 2025)

-Artist Statement: My Play-Things series (still life paintings of toys and objects) began right after completing my Yuba series that revealed light filtering through a decayed factory prior to its demolition.
-Seeing tools and trash cast aside, remnants from a century of human activity, evoked a ghostly feeling to me.
+My Play-Things series (still life paintings of toys and objects) began right after completing my Yuba series that revealed light filtering through a decayed factory prior to its demolition.
+Seeing tools and debris cast aside, remnants from a century of human activity, evoked a ghostly feeling to me.
 That promptly led to a renewed appreciation of the playful toys and figurines that my husband and I have collected over the years.

 Dialogues emerge between: the toys, the light, the shadows.
 Sometimes a simple attitude between figurines take precedence.
 At other times cast shadows take on a physical presence larger than the objects.
 Occasionally, a subtle dark irony surfaces in contrast to the joyful toys.
 Each painting leads me in its own direction, at times successful and always in a process of discovery.